AnthonyNicklin/meat-free/README.md

 ## Database Schema

-I chose to use a document store type database using Mongodb for the database for this application.
-My reason for this is each document can hold all the attributes and data for each recipe with no relationships needed to be created to other recipes or data.
+I chose to use a document-oriented database using [MongoDB](https://www.mongodb.com) for this web application.
+My reason for this is each document can hold all the attributes and data for each recipe in once document.
+Also application logic is easier to write giving the advantage of adding or removing recipe categories in the future, and also implementing future features.

 There are two collections, one called ‘recipes’ which houses all the recipe details, and once called ‘user_accounts’ to house user account details.